wagaweb/wbf/src/components/license/README.md

 ## Manage plugins updates

-For now you have WBF does not automatically binds plugins licenses to update mechanism.
+For now WBF alone does not automatically binds plugins licenses to update mechanism.
+On the other hand Plugins Framework does it within the `set_update_server()` method.

 TBD